bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 4. **Rendering:** all rendering logic is stored in its own schedule to allow it to run asynchronously relative to gameplay logic.
 5. **Controlling the outermost loop:** in order to handle the "startup schedule first, then main schedule" logic, we wrap it all up in a minimal overhead `CoreSchedule::Outer` and then run our schedules as the sole exclusive system there.

-Follow the bread crumbs starting at [`CoreSchedule`](https://dev-docs.bevyengine.org/bevy/app/enum.CoreSchedule.html) for more info.
+Follow the breadcrumbs starting at [`CoreSchedule`](https://dev-docs.bevyengine.org/bevy/app/enum.CoreSchedule.html) for more info.

 ### Simpler Run Conditions